aiprit/CellSociety/Discussion.md

 Net IDs: sck13, nrg12

 For error corrections, we needed to generalize our objects more.
 For instance, we had to change all instances of HashMap to Map.
+Also, changed all of the ArrayList calls to just Lists.